When you own a coffee shop like I do or buy a lot of coffee beans, knowing what to do with old coffee beans is essential, a must-know!

 Another great use in the kitchen is to make and use the rough and coarse texture of your old coffee beans and grounds to clean caked on and baked in food and grime on your dirty pots and pans.

-Simply sprinkle them on and scrub as you normally would and rinse well afterwards.
+Simply sprinkle them on and scrub as you normally would and rinse well afterward.

 I touched on and mentioned this earlier, and moving from the kitchen to the bathroom, you can use coarse rough coffee particles that are in coffee grounds and use them as an alternative to expensive skin scrubs to remove dead skin tissue and cells to improve your skin appearance.